 Penn State World Campus Student Disability Services works with the Penn State Student Disability Resources office to ensure that each student receives the support they need to succeed in their courses.
 If you have a disability-related need for reasonable academic adjustments, please contact us so we can assist you.

-- Submit the online contact form to request an intake appointment for a meeting with a Student Disability Services specialist (by phone or other preferred platform) to discuss accommodation needs .
+- Submit the online contact form to request a registration appointment for a meeting with a Student Disability Services specialist (by phone or another preferred platform) to discuss accommodation needs.

-- Review the accommodation documentation guidelines so you're familiar with them before speaking to the disability specialist.
+- Review the accommodation documentation guidelines so you're familiar with them before speaking to your disability specialist.

-- Attend your initial meeting with the disability specialist.
+- Attend your registration meeting with your disability specialist.

 - Submit any additional required documentation according to the directions provided by the disability specialist.